kushaldas/lym/docs/networking.md

 ## Networking commands

-In this chapter we will learn about a few basic networking commands, which will help us in our daily Linux usage.
+In this chapter, we will learn about a few basic networking commands, which will help us in our daily Linux usage.

 ```eval_rst
 .. index:: ip
 ```
 ### Finding the IP address

-*ip* command can be used to find IP address of the system.
+The *ip* command can be used to find the IP address of the system.

 ```
 $ ip addr show